Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Method

-Our framework operates in an interleaved reasoning paradigm where the model autoregressively generates both text and latent representations.
-The reasoning process is structured as a unified sequence $\mathcal{S}$ containing textual tokens interspersed with latent segments:
+Our framework operates in an interleaved reasoning paradigm where the model autoregressively generates both text tokens and latent visual representations.
+The reasoning process is structured as a unified sequence $\mathcal{S}$ that alternates between textual tokens and latent segments:

-where $t_{i,j}$ denotes discrete text tokens and $z_{i,k}$ represents continuous latent embeddings.
-The special tokens \texttt{<|latent\_start|>} and \texttt{<|latent\_end|>} explicitly delimit the boundaries of the latent visual reasoning phases.
+where $t_{i,j}$ denotes discrete text tokens and $z_{i,k}$ represents continuous latent embeddings at reasoning step $i$.
+The special tokens \texttt{<|latent\_start|>} and \texttt{<|latent\_end|>} explicitly delimit the boundaries of latent visual reasoning phases.

-During inference, the model generates text tokens normally.
-When the model produces a \texttt{<|latent\_start|>} token, it switches to a latent generation mode for a fixed number of steps $K$.
-In this phase, instead of projecting the hidden state to the vocabulary size to sample a discrete token, the hidden state from the previous step $\mathbf{h}_{t}$ is used directly as the input embedding for the current timestep, effectively bypassing the discrete embedding lookup:

-The sequence of $K$ hidden states produced in this loop constitutes the model's self-generated latent representation.
-After $K$ steps, the model generates \texttt{<|latent\_end|>} and resumes explicit textual reasoning, utilizing the accumulated latent information as context.
+During inference, the model generates text tokens as usual.
+When the model produces a \texttt{<|latent\_start|>} token, it switches to a latent generation mode for a fixed length $K$.
+In this mode, instead of projecting the hidden state to the vocabulary size to sample a discrete token, the hidden state from the previous timestep $\mathbf{h}_{t}$ is fed directly as the input embedding for the current timestep, effectively bypassing the discrete embedding lookup $\mathbf{e}_{t+1} = \mathbf{h}_{t}$.
+The sequence of $K$ hidden states produced in this loop constitutes the model's self-generated latent representations.
+After completing $K$ latent generation, the model generates \texttt{<|latent\_end|>} and resumes explicit textual reasoning, utilizing the accumulated latent information as context.

-To train the model for this paradigm, we utilize pre-constructed interleaved sequences formatted as ``\texttt{reasoning text}$\rightarrow$\texttt{helper image}$\rightarrow$\texttt{reasoning text}$\rightarrow$\texttt{helper image} ...''.
-We convert this structure into a unified supervision sequence by replacing each \textit{helper image} $I_m$ with a latent segment: \texttt{<|latent\_start|>} followed by $K$ instances of \texttt{<|latent\_pad|>} and terminated by \texttt{<|latent\_end|>}.
-Within this sequence, the \texttt{<|latent\_pad|>} tokens serve as placeholders designated to reconstruct specific visual signals extracted from $I_m$.
-Thus, the core of our method lies in determining exactly which visual features from $I_m$ should serve as the regression targets to supervise the hidden states generated at these pad positions.
+To train the model with this paradigm, we utilize pre-constructed interleaved trajectories formatted as ``\texttt{reasoning text}$\rightarrow$\texttt{helper image}$\rightarrow$\texttt{reasoning text}$\rightarrow$\texttt{helper image} $\dots$''.
+We convert each trajectory into a unified supervision sequence by replacing each \textit{helper image} $I_i$ at reasoning step $i$ with a latent segment: a \texttt{<|latent\_start|>} followed by $K$ \texttt{<|latent\_pad|>} tokens, and terminated by \texttt{<|latent\_end|>}.
+The \texttt{<|latent\_pad|>} act as placeholders for the critical visual signals extracted from $I_i$.
+Thus, the core of our method is to select which visual features from $I_i$ should serve as regression targets to supervise the hidden states generated at these pad positions.